ircv3/ircv3-specifications/extensions/authtoken.md

 The reply to a batched `TOKEN VALIDATE` command is equivalent to that of a non-batched `TOKEN VALIDATE` command, and all of the other considerations of non-batched `TOKEN VALIDATE` commands apply to batched ones as well, such as servers validating the service and URL parameters and potentially requiring some level of authentication before accepting the command.

+Clients MUST NOT send batched `TOKEN VALIDATE` commands for tokens that are 200 bytes or less in length.

 Example of a client sending a multiline token.

 ```